rafegoldberg/classy/readme.md

 ### Auto-Scoping

-If you're using CSS modules, you can pass the imported hash of classes as the initial argument.
+If you're using CSS modules, you can import your scoped classes and pass them as an initial argument.
 Classy will automatically match and replace the "naked" selectors with their scoped counterpart!

 ```js
 import classes from "./style.module.scss";